orgua/shepherd_v2_planning/44_hw_performance_v2.2.rst

 Capes - fixed and tested
 ------------------------------

-- 1191022: with boot-fix, faster essential gpio, stabile current-meas and V_IO, gpio0 has also speed-fix
+- 1191022: with boot-fix, faster essential gpio, stabile current-meas, stabile V_IO, gpio0 has also speed-fix
     - was used for debugging, some resistors are replaced instead of stacked during modding
-- 1191023: with boot-fix, faster essential gpio, stabile current-meas and V_IO
+- 1191023: with boot-fix, faster essential gpio, stabile current-meas, stabile V_IO
     - 3v3 is a bit off with 3.275 V
-- 1191025: with boot-fix, faster essential gpio, stabile current-meas and V_IO
+- 1191025: with boot-fix, faster essential gpio, stabile current-meas, stabile V_IO
-- 1191027: with boot-fix, faster essential gpio, stabile current-meas and V_IO
+- 1191027: with boot-fix, faster essential gpio, stabile current-meas, stabile V_IO
     - 3v3 is a bit off with 3.286 V
+- 1191029: boot-fix, stabile V_IO

 Debug-Investigation on 1191022
 ------------------------------